 Suggesting the appropriate speed of a Congress speech is also difficult because speed varies depending on circumstance.
-Ideally, a debater will speak no faster than sheapes in everyday conversation.
+Ideally, a debater will speak no faster than she does in everyday conversation.
 Speed can also be used for emphasis.
 While at its fastest, a speech should be delivered at a conversational pace.
 Debaters can slow down to emphasize particular phrases or sentences that they deem to be extremely important.
 Such slowing should happen the most during impacts, where a competitor is really attempting to persuade the judge with the strength of her argument.

-of the most common difficulties debaters face is pausing-some debaters pause far too much, leading to an awkward speech pattern, while others rarely pause, making their arguments difficult to understand.
+One of the most common difficulties debaters face is pausing-some debaters pause far too much, leading to an awkward speech pattern, while others rarely pause, making their arguments difficult to understand.
 As a rule, debaters should pause only where there would be commas and periods in their speeches.
-If correct pausing is a problem, one effective drill requires the speaker to say the words "period" and "comma" where periods and commas fall in the speaker to say the moment to pause.
+If correct pausing is a problem, one effective drill requires the speaker to say the words "period" and "comma" where periods and commas fall in his speech; this teaches him the appropriate moment to pause.